 4 Example application of the methodology

-Table A.2.2 below describes the emissions included in one Group of a fictitious satellite system that are associated to the class of e/s indicating the non-GSO aeronautical ESIMss (A-ESIMss) transmitting in the 27.5-29.1 GHz and 29.5-30.0 GHz.
+Table A.2.2 below describes the emissions included in one Group of a fictitious satellite system that are associated to the class of e/s indicating the non-GSO aeronautical ESIMs (A-ESIMs) transmitting in the 27.5-29.1 GHz and 29.5-30.0 GHz.
 Three different type of emissions are included in the group to cover different performance objectives of the communication link.

 Option 1: